ember-learn/guides-source/guides/release/components-update/component-state.md

 <button {{on "click" this.double}}>Double It</button>
 ```

-To get the multiplied number into the template, we'll use a normal [JavaScript getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get).
+To get the multiplied number into the template, we'll use a [JavaScript getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get).

 ```js {data-filename="app/components/counter.js" data-diff="+9,+10,+11"}
 import Component from "@glimmer/component";